7 biblical facts about Michael the archangel

-Michael argues with Satan about the body of Moses in Jude 9.
+Jude mentions that Michael argues with Satan about the body of Moses (a nod to a Jewish tradition).
 Unfortunately, we’re not given any more information on what that argument was about.
-What we do know is that Michael wasn’t so bold as to pronounce a “railing judgment” (the Greek word for “railing” is often translated “blasphemous” or “defaming”) against the devil.
+Jude does tell us that Michael wasn’t so bold as to pronounce a “railing judgment” (the Greek word for “railing” is often translated “blasphemous” or “defaming”) against the devil.
 What he does say is interesting enough to merit a fact to itself . . .

-Michael only says four words in the Bible.
+5. Michael only says four words in the Bible

 Well, three Greek words that are often translated into four English words.
 In Jude 9, Michael says to Satan, “The Lord rebuke you!”

-Michael is a military commander of some angels.
+6. Michael is a military commander of some angels

 In John’s apocalypse, he sees a great war in heaven: Michael and his angels vs. the dragon (Satan) and his angels.
 The devil and his forces are too weak to remain in heaven, however, and so they are all thrown down to earth (Rev 12:7–9).

-Michael battles the patron angels of other nations.
+7. Michael battles the patron angels of other nations